 The WASH Benefits trials were cluster-randomized, multi-armed factorial designed trials of water, hygiene, sanitation, and nutrition interventions in rural Kenya and Bangladesh, but pathogens and MST markers in environmental samples were only measured in the control and sanitation arms.
 The sanitation intervention included the construction of a double-pit pour-flush improved latrine and provision of a child potty and sani-scoop for feces removal.
 The MapSan study was a controlled before-and-after study of a decentralized sanitation intervention in urban Mozambique.
 The intervention entailed the construction of flush toilets that drain to septic tanks, shared by a minimum of 15 people.
 The intervention delivery was not randomized, but control sites were matched to intervention sites on compound size and time of enrollment.
 The Gram Vikas study was a matched cohort evaluating the effect of a piped water and sanitation intervention provided by the Gram Vikas non-governmental organization in rural India.
 Gram Vikas built a water tank and piped distribution system, and provided materials for the construction of pour-flush toilets in each household.
 After each household in the village completed latrine construction, the water system was turned on for the whole village.
 The control villages were matched to intervention villages on pre-intervention characteristics.
 The Total Sanitation Campaign study in Odisha, India, was a cluster-randomized trial assessing the Government of India’s Total Sanitation Campaign, which included promoting the construction of a pour-flush latrine with a single pit and Y-joint for a future second pit, which was subsidized post hoc at the household level by government funding.
 Intervention uptake was high in all studies; 97% of intervention compounds in WASH Benefits Bangladesh had a latrine with a functional water seal compared to 31% in the control arm, 78% percent of intervention compounds in WASH Benefits Kenya had improved latrines compared to 20% in the control arm, 85% percent of intervention compounds in Gram Vikas had improved latrines compared to 17.7% in the control arm, and 86% percent of intervention compounds in MapSan had clean latrines compared to 45% in the control arm.
 Odisha had the lowest uptake, with 38% percent of intervention compounds having functional latrines at endline compared to 10% in the control arm.

-.
+[xx to addresss Ollie’s comments on uptake, should we add a *short* description of the uptake achieved in each study here, using info from the original publications? xx]

 Sample types and targets in included studies